Spectator at Steelers game dies after fall from escalator

 PITTSBURGH (AP) — A spectator at Sunday’s game between the Pittsburgh Steelers and New York Jets died following a fall on an escalator at Acrisure Stadium.

-The Pittsburgh Department of Public Safety said police and emergency service personnel were alerted after a male spectator fell around 4:45 p.m., shortly after the end of New York’s 24-20 victory over the Steelers.

-Paramedics administered care on site before the victim was transported to the hospital in critical condition.
+The Allegheny County medical examiner’s office identified him Monday as 27-year-old Dalton Ryan Keane of Monaca.
+Paramedics administered care on site before he was transported to the hospital in critical condition.
 He died shortly thereafter.

-The man’s identity has not been released.
+The Pittsburgh Department of Public Safety said police and emergency service personnel were alerted after a male spectator fell around 4:45 p.m., shortly after the end of the Jets’ 24-20 victory over the Steelers.

+Keane had worked as a pipefitter at McCarl’s, an industrial piping company, in Beaver County since 2014, company CEO Ken Burk told the Pittsburgh Post-Gazette on Monday.

+“We’re just shocked, saddened,” Burk said in a telephone interview.
+He said Keane was one of the company’s “key guys” as a foreman and was “very well regarded.”

 More AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL